 This minor is designed for students who wish to pursue careers related to allied health.
-It is important that the courses chosen for the minor are chosen with a biology faculty adviser.
-All students declaring the Allied Health minor should add one of the biology faculty advisers as a co-adviser for this minor.
+It is important that the courses chosen for the minor are chosen with a biology faculty advisor.
+All students declaring the Allied Health minor should add one of the biology faculty advisors as a co-advisor for this minor.